moirj15/Thesis/roughDraft.md

 instance, in the work done by Chen \etal \cite{Physically-Based-Animation-of-Volumetric-Objects} a combination of structural, shear, and flexion springs are used.
-Structural springs are used to simulate deformations that occur under compressive forces, shear springs are used to simulate shear forces, and flexion springs are used to simulate flexion deformations. %TODO: re-word These springs are connected to mass-nodes and the stretching and compression of theses springs creates the deformations.
-For the case of this appear, the mass nodes are connected in a voxel structure.
+Structural springs are used to simulate deformations that occur under compressive forces, shear springs are used to simulate shear forces, and flexion springs are used to simulate flexion deformations.
+These springs are connected to mass-nodes and the stretching and compression of theses springs creates the deformations.
+In the approach taken by Chen \etal, the mass nodes are connected in a voxel structure.
 As forces are applied to the structure, these connections persist, allowing deformations to correctly propagate across voxels.
 However, as a drawback the object has to be rendered as a series of voxels.
 The work done by chen \etal was able to run at interactive speeds.